htbrown/snipbin-core/README.md

 - customisable;
 - expandable with first- or third-party projects to provide a front-end.

+I say it's a code snippet organiser, but I'm really intending on making it into just a general snippet organiser for things like configuration files, bits of code, terminal commands etc. It's just easier to say it organises code.

 ## Expectations

 I'm taking this as a learning opportunity, too.
 Constructive criticism is very much welcome - please submit an issue or PR!
 This is my first actual project with SQL (in particular using postgres) so things might be a bit rough around the edges for a while.